MGreif/driving-center-crawler/README.md

-# driving-center-crawler
+# Driving-Center-Crawler
-crawling all appointments on the drivingcenter page
+Crawling all appointments on the drivingcenter page.

+---

 This crawler crawls all available motorcycle trainings on the Driving-Center Groß-Dölln website